 - To understand similarities and differences between parts of the world and be able to discuss and give their own opinions about them.

-Geography is taught in units, giving the children the opportunity to gain depth in their learning.
-Each unit is carefully planned using the objectives from the National Curriculum, with teachers identifying the key skills and knowledge within each unit to ensure progression across each key stage.
+Geography is taught through topics, giving the children the opportunity to gain depth in their learning.
+Each topic is carefully planned using the objectives from the National Curriculum, with teachers identifying the key skills and knowledge within each unit to ensure progression across each key stage, using high quality texts.
 Cross curricular links are specifically planned for.
 The local area and school grounds are utilised to achieve the desired outcomes, giving the children a range of opportunities to learn outside of the classroom environment.
 Foundation stage follows the Development Matters in the EYFS guidance which aims for all children in reception to develop an ‘Understanding of the world; people and communities, the world and technology’ through open-ended, child-initiated and teacher led activities and lessons.

 - Create knowledge organisers for each topic ensuring that the children use and apply the vocabulary and achieve the objectives set out in the ‘sticky knowledge’ section of the document.